preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 .. image:: omnia-feed-polls.png

+It's setup with an embedded link, linking to a page using "Form" blocks to display the polls.

 The "Create" icon makes it possible for the user to create news, an alert, a poll or a praise, if the user har the right permissions.

 .. image:: omnia-feed-create.png